Itamar Medical (NASDAQ:ITMR) Updates FY 2021 Earnings Guidance

 Itamar Medical (NASDAQ:ITMR) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $- for the period.
+The company provided EPS guidance of $- for the period.
 The company issued revenue guidance of $52 million-53 million, compared to the consensus revenue estimate of $52.50 million.

-A number of analysts have recently commented on the company.
-Piper Sandler upped their price target on Itamar Medical from $26.00 to $30.00 and gave the company an overweight rating in a research note on Tuesday, March 2nd.
-HC Wainwright upped their price target on Itamar Medical from $30.00 to $36.00 and gave the company a buy rating in a research note on Monday, March 8th.
-SVB Leerink lowered their price target on Itamar Medical from $33.00 to $30.00 and set an outperform rating for the company in a research note on Thursday, May 20th.
-Finally, Zacks Investment Research raised Itamar Medical from a sell rating to a hold rating in a research note on Tuesday, May 11th.
-One investment analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-The stock has an average rating of Buy and a consensus price target of $29.83.
+A number of research analysts have weighed in on ITMR shares.
+Zacks Investment Research raised Itamar Medical from a sell rating to a hold rating in a report on Tuesday, May 11th.
+HC Wainwright boosted their target price on shares of Itamar Medical from $30.00 to $36.00 and gave the company a buy rating in a research report on Monday, March 8th.
+Piper Sandler increased their price target on shares of Itamar Medical from $26.00 to $30.00 and gave the stock an overweight rating in a research report on Tuesday, March 2nd.
+Finally, SVB Leerink cut their price objective on shares of Itamar Medical from $33.00 to $30.00 and set an outperform rating for the company in a research report on Thursday, May 20th.
+One research analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
+The company presently has a consensus rating of Buy and a consensus target price of $29.83.

 Itamar Medical Company Profile